MaterializeInc/materialize/doc/user/content/ops/optimization.md

 CREATE TABLE courses (id INT, name TEXT);
 ```

-#### Joining Two Collections
+#### Multiple Queries Join On the Same Collection

+Let's consider two queries that join on a common collection.
+The idea is to create an index that can be shared across the two queries to save memory.

-Here is an example where we join a collection `teachers` to a collection `sections` to see the name of the teacher, schedule, and course ID for a specific section of a course.
+Here is a query where we join a collection `teachers` to a collection `sections` to see the name of the teacher, schedule, and course ID for a specific section of a course.

 ```sql
 SELECT